CharlesIrvineKC/mozart/README.md

 This is difficult to answer exactly, but BPM may be applicable when:

 * Processes are performed on a regular basis.
+* Successful process execution is crucial to the business.
+* Current processes are error prone.
+* The speed of process completion is very important.
-* Process are well defined.
+* Processes are well defined.
-* Multiple business groups and people participate in process execution.
+* Multiple business groups and/or people participate in process execution.

 # Mozart